 The holiday season is speeding by and so are the number of evenings you have to take the family to enjoy the many amazing holiday light displays in metro Atlanta.
 We have gathered together an amazing list to put you in the Christmas spirit!

 Dec.
-8 - 23 Open nightly at 6 pm.
-Put on by the Anna Crawford Children’s Center for the 5th year, this hometown Christmas tradition is right in your backyard at Hobgood Park.
-It features a million LED lights and is expected to break last year’s attendance record.
+7 - 23 Open nightly at 6 pm.
+Put on by the Anna Crawford Children’s Center for the 6th year, this hometown Christmas tradition is right in your backyard at Hobgood Park.
+It features 2 million LED lights and is expected to break last year’s attendance record.
+It brings in nearly 35,000 visitors yearly.
 The event includes a mixture of traditional holiday lights with animated displays, including a 30-foot Christmas tree.
 There will be a children’s area, vendors, concessions, live music and pictures with Santa.
 Visit the Home Depot field as they compete for the best holiday village.
 The Holiday Lights of Hope has grown to include all four fields at the park.
 The cost is just $10/person, with kids 14 and under getting in free.
 Buy tickets here.
 Proceeds go to benefit children of child abuse.

 Nov.
 12 - Jan.
 7 More than 1.5 million LED lights decorate the 30-acre garden.
-A new feature, the Walk of Flames and a newly expanced Tunnel of Light, joins other classic displays such as Radian Rainforest, Orchestral Orbs, Model Trains and Glittering Galaxy.
+The Walk of Flames, the new high-tech Nature's Wonders and the Tunnel of Light, joins other classic displays such as Radiant Rain forest, Orchestral Orbs, Model Trains and Glittering Galaxy.
 Peak night admission: Thursdays-Sundays, Thanksgiving and all nights from Dec.
 17-Jan.
 7: $26 (member discounts available for peak and non-peak); $20 ages 3-12; free under 3.
 Non-peak nights: Mondays-Wednesdays:$23; $17 ages 3-12.
 Night Light Special, 9-10:00 p.m. peak nights (advance booking online only): $15; regular admission for children.
 Advance tickets recommended.
 Discounted tickets are available online before 4 pm on the day of the show.
 Parking: $10 ($5 for vehicles with four or more) 1345 Piedmont Ave., Atlanta.

 Red Hawk Christmas